The Post-Vacation Reality: From Relaxation to Real Life

-The other part of returning home from vacation usually means piles of laundry and most annoyingly, an empty refrigerator.
-Life of hours on the beach or in the pool can quickly be forgotten when you get bombarded with such immediate downers such as laundry and grocery shopping.
-While I don’t have any great solutions to the laundry situation except for the fact that I’m happy to say my kids are old enough to tackle their own laundry now.
-I do, however, have a great solution for never coming home to an empty refrigerator again.
+The other part of returning home from vacation usually means piles of laundry and, most annoyingly, an empty refrigerator.
+Life filled with hours on the beach or in the pool can quickly be forgotten when you get bombarded with immediate downers such as laundry and grocery shopping.
+While I don’t have any great solutions to the laundry situation, except for the fact that I’m happy to say my kids are old enough to tackle their own laundry now, I do have a great solution for never coming home to an empty refrigerator again.

 The following recipes are the ones I selected to make for dinner for the next three days.
-I haven’t made any of them yet but all are super simple and healthy and I know my family will enjoy them.
+I haven’t made any of them yet, but all are super simple, healthy, and I know my family will enjoy them.
 I’ll report back on any that we deem keepers!

 BBQ Chicken Salad with Creamy Avocado Ranch